-A study by the Higher Education Statistics Agency carried out in 2013/14 showed that 86% of students who completed postgraduate degrees in the UK were in full-time employment following graduation, compared to 75% of undergraduate degree graduates.
+A study carried out by the Higher Education Statistics Agency showed that 86 per cent of students who completed a Postgraduate Masters in the UK were in full-time employment following graduation, compared to just 75 per cent of undergraduate leavers.

-Research degrees will see students take much more responsibility for their work and schedule, basing their study around a substantial research project – often reaching up to 80,000 words – written as a thesis which then must be defended in an oral examination.
-The most popular research degree is a PhD, which can take up to four years to complete, and consists of writing a thesis between 60,000 – 100,000 words which is then presented in an oral examination.
+A Research degree will see students take more responsibility for their work and schedule, basing their study around a thesis while being supervised by an academic.
+The most popular research degree is a PhD, which can take 3-4 years to complete, and consists of writing a thesis between 60,000 – 100,000 words which is then presented in an oral examination.